How to Become a Process Server in Tennessee (A Step-by-Step Guide with Tips)

 Here’s how it works:

-1. The plaintiff or attorney files a Motion to Appoint Special Process Server with the court
+- The plaintiff or attorney submits a Motion to Appoint Special Process Server to the court

 Note: Some counties allow blanket appointments (ongoing approval), but most require case-by-case authorization.